GStaehler/Window-Engine/README.md

 ### windowGroup

-All of the windows must be in one windowGroup :
+All of the windows must be in the same windowGroup :

 ```html
 <div class="windowGroup"> Your windows ... </div>